ambuda-org/vidyut/vidyut-chandas/README.md

 <p><i>A Sanskrit metrical classifier</i></p>
 </div>

-`vidyut-chandas` is an experimental classifier for Sanskrit meters.
+`vidyut-chandas` identifies the meter in some piece of Sanskrit text.

 This [crate][crate] is under active development as part of the [Ambuda][ambuda] project.
 If you enjoy our work and wish to contribute to it, we encourage you